mabalderramav/kubernetes-platzi/11-storage-pv-pvc/readme.md

 # 11-storage-pv-pvc

 ## First, create the directory for hostPath, remember to run this on the minikube node using sudo
+## sudo su - this will give you root access
 ```bash
 minikube ssh
 echo '<h1>Hello from Volume!</h1>' > /mnt/data/index.html